mehranhatami/3w/README.md

 Simple express server for static file delivering.

 ## Installation
-3w is now on npm, to install it all you need is to run this on terminal:
+To install it all you need is to run this on terminal:

 ```
 npm install 3w -g
 ```

-Now to run a server and expose a directory (let's say its name is `src`) all you should do is:
+To run a server and expose a directory (let's say its name is `src`) all you should do is:

 ```
 3w src --3000